ahmedyounes/ts-learn-1/README.md

 - Question here why typescript is handy here ?
 - Run the code in index2.ts and check console we executed the code and didnt know there is bugs inside it
+- Ts will help us to catch errors while we are coding